Private Equity: The Path to Success - From a Woman's Perspective

 Leading in Times of Crisis: Moments of Truth

 The “Leading in Times of Crisis: Moments of Truth” panel will feature outstanding women who have demonstrated crucial leadership as well as personal and professional growth.
 Each panelist will share with us her own Moment of Truth experience, and her key lessons learned.
+This panel will be moderated by Mitchell Weiss, who guided the Mayor's Office response to the Marathon Bombings in April 2013.
 This panel will illuminate key elements for success in change management during periods of volatility.
 We will uncover building blocks to assemble a framework for change and understand critical questions that leaders must ask themselves in times of crisis.
 Please join us if you would like to hear more about how to maintain your vision, how to harness the energy to move forward and how to communicate and motivate others in times of crisis.

 Senior Lecturer, Public Entrepreneurship | Harvard Business School

 Mitch Weiss is a Senior Lecturer at the Harvard Business School.
 He created and teaches the school's course on Public Entrepreneurship—on public leaders and private entrepreneurs who invent a difference in the world.
 He also teaches Field Immersion Experiences for Leadership Development, an experiential, field-based course in the first year of the MBA Program.
 His research interests in addition include digital transformation, peer production, innovation ecosystems, and relationship-based leadership.